mklissa/dceo/README.md

 ![mr_repo](https://github.com/mklissa/dceo/assets/22938475/4d028716-49ee-41f6-bb4e-38bf653e0697)

-In this repository, we can only share the code with respect to the Montezuma's Revenge experiments, which are built on the [Dopamine](https://github.com/google/dopamine) codebase.
+In this repository, we share the code with respect to the Montezuma's Revenge experiments, which are built on the [Dopamine](https://github.com/google/dopamine) codebase.
 To replicate the results on Montezuma's Revenge, only two files need to be added with respect to the original repository: `full_rainbow_dceo.gin` and `full_rainbow_dceo.py` which are both located in `dopamine/jax/agents/full_rainbow`.

 For the sake of simplicity we include the complete Dopamine code source.
 To replicate results on Montezuma's Revenge, simply run the following